 A cerise pink Birkin on the streets of NYC.

-The luxury resale market has seen a massive boom in the past few years, with companies like Vestiare Collective asserting that the Hermès Birkin bag retains around 130% of its retail value at resale.
+The luxury resale market has seen a massive boom in the past few years, with companies like Vestiare Collective and Xupes asserting that the Hermès Birkin bag retains around 130% of its retail value at resale.
 The reasoning behind this?
 Scarcity.
-It's widely known you can't just stroll into any Hermès shop and expect one of the pristine shop assistants to lift the red ropes and present you with a with a selection of Birkin bags to choose from.
+It's widely known you can't just stroll into any Hermès shop and expect one of the pristine shop assistants to lift the red ropes and present you with a selection of Birkin bags to choose from.
 As Vestiare co-founder Fanny Moizant succinctly puts it, "Anything that is hard to get is highly coveted, and there's a mystery around the bags, which makes them even more sought-after."